utkarshchauhan007/MyFriendlyCalculator/README.md

 The calculator has 2 versions: MyFriendlyCalculator and TheBetterFriendlyCalculator.

+My Friendly Calculator
+    This program shows the basics of printing and accepting input from user.
+My first lines of code ever!

+The Better Friendly Calculator
+    This program shows more basic principles that greatly improves the logic of the first one.

 As I continue my journey in learning more about programming and C++, I will be updating my 'calculator' versions.

 Source: FreeCodeCamp's C++ for Beginners YouTube tutorial